 4. Powers from Skills: players get from their own gaming skills.

-In most of the FTP card or RPG games, the control of the Powers from Payment are often the most critical part of the overall designing.
+In most of the FTP card or RPG games, the control of the Powers from Payment are often the most critical dimension of the overall designing.
 However, the Simple Possibilities model, and the expected value calculation, can’t afford such delicate task.
 It might straightforward for a designer to think like this: the S-card is supposed to be drawn in the price range from $80 to $120.
 Nonetheless, it’s by no means possible for you to achieve it just by Simple Possibility.

 There must be ways